-When you have created the subsets for the product, you are ready to package the kit.
+When you have created the subsets for the product, you are ready to package the kit with either the gendisk or gentapes utility.
 At this point, you must decide whether to create the kit in DCD format or in tar format.
-To do this, use the gendisk or gentapes utility.
 If you are creating a kit for a kernel product, you may need to modify the kit and add files to support your system's bootstrap link.